 Our school recognises that children's well-being and emotional health is as important as their academic progress.
 We endeavour to provide personalised learning where children can succeed at their own level and where staff use their detailed knowledge of each individual to promote their confidence, self-esteem and self-belief.
-We celebrate every child's achievements and hold a Celebration Assembly every week where staff recognise personal progress in pupils and where certificates are awarded.
-Each class has their own reward system.
+We celebrate every child's achievements and hold a Celebration Assembly every week where staff recognise personal progress in pupils and where 'Learning Warrior' certificates are awarded.
+Each class has their own systems to promote a positive attitude to learning and growth mind-sets.
 Where necessary, individuals may also have their own reward system in place to support positive learning and behaviour.

-Delabole Primary is a Thrive School and the staff work at using this approach to meet and develop a child's social and emotional needs.
-The social and emotional development of each cohort is screened termly, with each class being given a focus to work upon through whole class Thrive activities/strategies.
+Tintagel Primary is a Trauma Informed School and the staff work at using this and the 'Thrive' approach to meet and develop a child's social and emotional needs.
+The social and emotional development of each cohort is discussed termly, with each class being given a focus to work upon through whole class Thrive and/or R-Time activities/strategies.
 Any child whose emotional or social development is a cause for concern at home and/or school will be offered individual support.
-This may include a completion of an individual Thrive assessment.
-R Time is run throughout the school to promote positive relationships.
+This may include a completion of an individual Motional assessment.
+R-Time is run throughout the school to promote positive relationships.
+PSHE lessons take place at least weekly.